SkyWorld117/DianoiaML.jl/README.md

 Welcome to my AI Framework project.
 I am new to ML/DL and I want to learn step by step how frameworks like TensorFlow, Keras and PyTorch work, by developing this project.
 That also means, this framework is not supposed to have a high efficiency like other professional frameworks.
 All of these are just for learning and fun.

+The user guide can be found in the [Wiki](https://github.com/SkyWorld117/YisyAIFramework.jl/wiki/Introduction).

 Latest stable version **0.3.4**

 Environment: Julia 1.5.3